II. Indications

 III.
 Criteria: Signs and symptoms of Blunt Cerebrovascular Injury

-1. Arterial Hemorrhage
+1. Suspected Arterial Hemorrhage from the neck or face

-2. Cervical Bruit
+2. Cervical Bruit in age <50 years

 3. Expanding neck Hematoma